akash-network/docs/akashian/phase1.md

 # Sirius upgrade

 ## Context - Why Sirius Upgrade?
 Centauri network launch was smooth, the first block was produced within 2 seconds and that's remarkable.
-Later the day, a few validators reported the issues with block rewards and querying distributions.
-There was a bug in distribution module integration and all the jailed (previously) validators were facing the issues due to that.
-A new version is released and Sirius upgrade is to upgrade the network to new binary (v0.6.4)
+Later in the day, a few validators reported issues with block rewards and querying distributions.
+There was a bug in the distribution module integration and all the jailed (previously) validators were facing issues due to that.
+A new version was released and Sirius will upgrade the network to a new binary (v0.6.4).

 ## Schedule
 - Upgrade proposal time: 12 May, 16:00 UTC